Michael Wildes

-Ancestry
+Michael Jay Wildes (born November 27, 1964) is an American lawyer and Democratic Party politician, serving as the 38th mayor of Englewood, New Jersey since 2018, and previously as the 36th mayor from 2004 to 2010.
+He was a city councilman for Englewood from 1998 until his election as mayor in 2003.

+In 1989, he became a federal prosecutor for the Eastern District of New York, where he participated in several high-profile cases, including a corruption case involving former U.S. Congressman Mario Biaggi.
+In 1993, Wildes joined the law firm Wildes and Weinberg PC as an immigration attorney, and is now a managing partner of the firm.
+He works as an immigration counsel to Davidoff Hutcher and Citron LLP, and volunteers for the Lincoln Center for the Performing Arts.

+Early life

+Early life and education

+Wildes was born on November 27, 1964, at Mount Sinai Hospital in New York City.
+He was raised in Forest Hills, Queens in a Modern Orthodox Jewish home.
+His brother, Mark, is a Rabbi.

+Wildes is a graduate of Queens College of the City University of New York and the Benjamin N. Cardozo School of Law, where he now teaches immigration law as an adjunct professor.
+Wildes was a member of Community Board 6, a member of the Local Claims and Adjudication Board of New York State, and a candidate for Democratic District Leader of the 28th Assembly District of New York State.

+Family

 Wildes' paternal grandfather, Harry Wildes, was a retail store owner who immigrated to the United States from Białystok, Poland, in 1920.
 His maternal grandfather, Max Schoenwalter, owned a paint company and escaped Nazi Germany in the late 1930s to immigrate to the United States.
 Schoenwalter was instrumental in the creation of the Queens Jewish Center.

 Wildes' mother, Ruth Schoenwalter Wildes, was a prominent member of the Jewish community in Forest Hills, New York, where she lived and raised her family.
-She reportedly inspired the creation of the Manhattan Jewish Experience (MJE), which was established in her memory.
-MJE hosts the annual Ruth B. Wildes Memorial Lecture on her yahrtzeit (Jewish anniversary of her passing).
-The memorial lecture has been given by Jonathan Sacks, Alan Dershowitz, Meir Soloveichik, Jacob J. Schacter, Norman Lamm, Adin Steinsaltz, Shlomo Riskin, Malcolm Hoenlein, and several other notable speakers.
 Ruth Wildes died of breast cancer in 1995.

-Wildes' father, Leon Wildes, is an American Jewish lawyer who was born and raised in Olyphant, Pennsylvania.
-He studied the Bible at Yeshiva College, where he obtained a bachelor's degree with magna cum laude honors.
-He was awarded both a J.D. and an LL.M from NYU Law School and went on to open his own law firm, Wildes and Weinberg PC, in 1960.

-Leon Wildes attracted worldwide fame in 1972 when he successfully defended John Lennon and Yoko Ono from a deportation attempt by the US government.
+Wildes' father, Leon Wildes, was a lawyer from Olyphant, Pennsylvania, who studied at NYU Law School and went on to open his own law firm, Wildes and Weinberg PC, in 1960.
+Leon Wildes successfully defended John Lennon and Yoko Ono from a deportation attempt by the US government.
 In 2016, Leon Wildes wrote a book, John Lennon vs. The USA, which recounted the details of the Lennon case.
 Michael wrote the book's foreword.
-He is also a longtime professor of law at Benjamin N. Cardozo School of Law.
+He was also a longtime professor of law at Benjamin N. Cardozo School of Law.